 It might seem counter-intuitive to say that the way to beat a drinking problem is to keep drinking.
 However, according to Sinclair, it is precisely by drinking alcohol while taking naltrexone that the brain learns to respond to alcohol in a different way.
 In fact, many people who use the Sinclair Method go on to quit drinking altogether, presumably because naltrexone changed their brain’s relationship with alcohol.

 Does the Sinclair Method work?

 Evidence shows that it can be very effective, although it apparently does not work for everyone.
-Studies conducted in countries where naltrexone is most widely used, such as Finland, report success rates as high as 78% which is far greater than any other method of alcoholism treatment, including the standard method of prescribing daily naltrexone.
-The Sinclair Method is not a magic cure, but it can help increase a person’s chances of reducing or stopping harmful drinking.
-The Sinclair method can be seen as an important harm reduction strategy and as a way to help facilitate abstinence.
+Studies conducted in countries where naltrexone is most widely used, such as Finland, report success rates as high as 78%– far greater than any other method of alcoholism treatment, including the standard method of taking naltrexone every day regardless of drinking.
+The Sinclair Method is not a magic cure, but it can help increase a person’s chances of reducing or stopping harmful heavy drinking.
+The Sinclair method can be an important harm reduction strategy and as a way to help facilitate abstinence.

 Explore your options

-In Dr. Washton’s experience, success rates with naltrexone treatment by the Sinclair Method are markedly improved by combining it with participation in an alcohol moderation and harm reduction group, such as his Drink Smartly workshop.
-This workshop provides participants with actionable information and moderate drinking skills to enhance their ability to reduce their alcohol consumption, drink more safely, and avoid negative consequences.
-For more information about the Drink Smartly workshop and treatment options in New York and New Jersey, just fill out the contact form and click Send.
+In Dr. Washton’s experience, success rates using naltrexone treatment by the Sinclair Method are markedly improved by combining it with participation in a behavioral counseling program that teaches moderate drinking and harm reduction skills, as we do in our Alcohol Moderation Program.
+This program provides participants with immediately actionable strategies and moderate drinking skills to enhance their ability to reduce their alcohol consumption, drink more safely, and avoid negative consequences.
+For more information about the Alcohol Moderation Program and other treatment options available in New York and New Jersey, just fill out the contact form and click Send.